Bowe Bergdahl receives dishonorable discharge, avoids jail time

 Story highlights

-- Sgt.
-Bergdahl deserted his post and was captured by the Taliban more than 8 years ago
+- Bergdahl deserted post in Afghanistan, held captive by Taliban for five years

-The judge also ruled that Bergdahl's rank be reduced from sergeant to E1.
-Additionally, Bergdahl will be required to pay a $1,000 fine from his salary for the next 10 months.
+The judge also ruled that Bergdahl's rank be reduced from sergeant to private.
+Additionally, he will be required to pay a $1,000 fine from his salary for the next 10 months.

-A military judge has come to a decision in Sgt.
-Bowe Bergdahl's sentencing hearing.

-Journalists have been asked to return to the courtroom at Fort Bragg in North Carolina where the trial and hearings have been held.
+"Sgt.
+Bergdahl has looked forward to today for a long time," Eugene Fidell, Bergdahl's civilian attorney, said at a press conference after the sentence's announcement.

+"As everyone knows he was a captive of the Taliban for nearly five years, and three more years have elapsed while the legal process unfolded.
+He has lost nearly a decade of his life."

+The sentence is effective immediately, except for the dishonorable discharge, which Bergdahl is appealing, according to Fidell.

+Bergdahl appeared visibly shaken as the sentence was announced, according to CNN affiliate WRAL.
+Two of his attorneys stood by his side with their hands on his back while the judge, Army Col. Jeffery R. Nance, read the sentence.

-The Army soldier, who was held captive by the Taliban for five years after he deserted his Afghanistan outpost in 2009, pleaded guilty last month to charges of desertion and misbehavior before the enemy.
+The Army soldier, whom the Taliban held for five years after he deserted his Afghanistan outpost, pleaded guilty last month to the charges.

 Bergdahl was released in May 2014 in a controversial exchange for five Guantanamo Bay detainees.

-He originally faced the possibility of life in prison, but the prosecution asked the judge, Army Col. Jeffery R. Nance, for a 14-year sentence.
-Bergdahl's attorneys asked Col. Nance for a punishment of dishonorable discharge.
+He originally faced the possibility of life in prison, but the prosecution asked the judge for a 14-year sentence.
+Bergdahl's attorneys asked Nance for a punishment of dishonorable discharge.

-Bergdahl previously chose to be tried by a military judge instead of a jury.
+Bergdahl had chosen to be tried by a military judge instead of a jury.

 Defense: Bergdahl 'should not have been in the Army'

-Bergdahl's lawyers asked the judge for leniency during sentencing hearings, arguing he had a previously undiagnosed mental illness when he left his post.
+Bergdahl's attorneys asked the judge for leniency during sentencing hearings, arguing he had a previously undiagnosed mental illness when he left his post.

 "Hypothetically, he probably should not have been in the Army," said Capt.
-Nina Banks, one of Bergdahl's military defense attorneys, in her closing argument.
+Nina Banks, one of his military defense attorneys, in her closing argument.

-Bergdahl suffered from numerous mental illnesses, including schizotypal personality disorder and post-traumatic stress disorder, according to Dr. Charles Morgan, a forensic psychiatrist and professor at the University of New Haven and Yale University, who testified for the defense Wednesday.
+Bergdahl suffered from numerous mental illnesses, including schizotypal personality disorder and post-traumatic stress disorder, according to Dr. Charles Morgan, a forensic psychiatrist and professor at the University of New Haven and Yale University.
+He testified for the defense Wednesday.

 Morgan said Bergdahl was raised in a tense and sometimes scary household that contributed to social anxiety and cognitive defects that he was suffering from before he enlisted in the Army.

-The defense also argued that the information Bergdahl was able to provide upon his return -- and his willingness to share that information and cooperate with investigators -- warranted a more lenient sentence.
+The defense also argued the information Bergdahl was able to provide upon his return -- and his willingness to share that information and cooperate with investigators -- warranted a more lenient sentence.

 Prosecution: Bergdahl put soldiers in danger